mas-bandwidth/gafferongames/content/post/why_cant_i_send_udp_packets_from_a_browser.md

 This creates a frustrating and almost comedically tragic problem for game developers.
 The most recent data they want is delayed while waiting for old data to be resent, but by the time the resent data arrives, it is too old to be used!

 Unfortunately, there is no way to fix this behavior under TCP.
-All data must be received reliably and in-order.
+All data must be received reliably and in order.
 Therefore, the standard solution in the game industry for the past 20 years has been to send game data over UDP instead.

 How this works in practice is that each game develops their own custom protocol on top of UDP, implementing basic reliability as required, while sending the majority of data as unreliable-unordered.
 This ensures that time series data arrives as quickly as possible without waiting for dropped packets to be resent.

 So, what does this have to do with web games?

-The key problem for web games today is that game developers have no way to follow this best practice in the browser.
+The main problem for web games today is that game developers have no way to follow this best practice in the browser.
 Instead, web games are forced to send their game data over TCP, causing hitches and non-responsiveness due to head of line blocking.

 This is completely unnecessary and could be fixed overnight if web games had some way to send and receive UDP packets.